sigreen/minicamelk/README.md

 # Simple Camel K demo

 1. Create a new project called `camel-k-bp`.
-2. Deploy Camel K operator into the `camel-k-bp` project using the Operator UI, making sure you create an integration platform and deploy the example integration successfully.
+2. Deploy Camel K (Community) operator into the `camel-k-bp` project using the Operator UI, making sure you create an integration platform and deploy the example integration successfully.
 Make sure you wait 5-10 minutes since this items can take a while to install.
-3. Ensure the `Knative Eventing Operator`, `Knative Apache Kafka Operator`, `Knative Apache Camel Operator` and `Knative Serving Operator` are installed to the `camel-k-bp` project
+3. Ensure the `OpenShift Serverless Operator`is installed to the `camel-k-bp` project
 4. Setup Blood Pressure
 ```
 oc create -f bp-channel.yaml